rm511130/Tanzu-Workshop-TKGI/README.md

 - Your Linux VM is able to run GoLang programs.
 - Your Linux VM has a public IP address.
 - The code you executed provided an http interface accessible using a browser.
 - A developer typically starts by writting his/her code locally.
 It's when he/she pushes the code to a server that diffences in configuration and dependencies can lead to the famous "...but it worked on my machine..." comments.
+We will see how Docker Images can help in this area.

 - Please update the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI) with an "X" in the appropriate column.